ataastar/interrogator-web/README.md

 ## TODO tasks

-- show the answer on the right when self declaration interrogation is on going
 - show progress when adding unit content
 - load images and audios
 - refactor the equal. these should be equals: I'm-I am; You are-You're, They are-They're;It's-It is; What's-What is;Isn't-Is not; Aren't-Are not, Don't Do not; Doesn't-Does not
 - authorization
 - need to redesign
 - server side
   - get the pronunciation from google translate and store in to the words in database
   - get the audio file from google translate and store in to the words in database

 ## TODO missing features

 - focus on created element when adding new phrase to unit content
 - required when no phrases filled and add button pressed

 # Angular-cli